zym9863/pollinations-ai-image-server/README.md

 "Please generate an image of a sunset over mountains using the pollinations-ai-image-server."

+You can specify the image size by adding it to your request:
+"Generate a portrait (720x1280) image of a cat using pollinations-ai-image-server."

+Supported image sizes:
+- 720x1280 (portrait)
+- 1280x720 (landscape)
+- 1024x1024 (square, default)

-The image will be generated using Pollinations AI with the following default settings:
+The image will be generated using Pollinations AI with the following settings:
-- Width: 1024px
-- Height: 1024px
 - Model: flux
+- Seed: 42

 The generated image will be saved to a temporary directory and the file path will be returned.